Table of Contents

 - Colic – crying that lasts for more than 3 hours a day with no medical cause

-- Poor eating or refusing to eat, accompanied with poor weight gain
+- Poor eating or refusing to eat, accompanied by poor weight gain

 - Forceful or frequent vomiting

-While your pediatrician may blame some ‘malfunction’ in the structure of your baby’s digestive system, and some Google searches and Facebook Groups talk all about nutrition and eliminating dairy… to get the real root cause for many kids, we’ve got to look even deeper into how their nervous system is growing and developing.
-We’ll go through each of the elements (structure, nutrition, and neurology) here in this article.
+While your pediatrician may blame some ‘malfunction’ in the structure of your baby’s digestive system, and some Google searches and Facebook Groups talk all about nutrition and eliminating dairy… to get the actual root cause for many kids, we’ve got to look even deeper into how their nervous system is growing and developing.
+In this article, we’ll go through each of the elements (structure, nutrition, and neurology) here.

-This can occur very normally in infants as the esophageal sphincter muscle isn’t fully developed.
-But if reflux persists it is often neurological signals going to the muscle that can cause it not to respond appropriately.
+This can occur normally in infants as the esophageal sphincter muscle isn’t fully developed.
+But if reflux persists, neurological signals often go to the muscle that can cause it not to respond appropriately.

 It may seem serious to label a struggle neurological, but when we dig into how babies develop and everything they need put together at the same time, it starts to make sense that if one signal is off it can create a cascade.

 Here’s how it so amazingly works together.
-When babies learn to suck and swallow their brain learns and combines an amazing amount of information quickly.
-They have to balance steady breathing, pace the amount of breast milk or formula they are taking in, and position their neck, lips, mouth and tongue muscles appropriately — all at the same time!
+When babies learn to suck and swallow, their brain learns and combines a fantastic amount of information quickly.
+They have to balance steady breathing, pace the amount of breast milk or formula they are taking in, and position their neck, lips, mouth, and tongue muscles appropriately — all at the same time!

-If all these various systems and their functions aren’t in sync with each other, there could be another factor at play with a condition called dysautonomia.
+If all these various systems and their functions aren’t in sync, there could be another factor at play with a condition called dysautonomia.
 This simply means that the autonomic nervous system is having trouble keeping their eating, digesting, moving, and breathing all happening at the same time.
 When this is the case, babies will often struggle to eat comfortably and keep the food down easily since the nervous system will prioritize breathing and movement over digestion.

-Our digestive system is made up of nerves and muscles that work in coordination to move things along with ease.
-If the neurological control of the smooth muscles that make up the esophagus are interfered with, that leads us to understand that there is something more, or something different at play – a neurological problem.
+Our digestive system comprises nerves and muscles that work in coordination to move things along with ease.
+If the neurological control of the smooth muscles that make up the esophagus is interfered with, that leads us to understand that there is something more, or something different, at play – a neurological problem.

 How to Care For Babies with Infant Reflux